Aarya-Kulkarni/btc_price_ts/README.md

-# btc_price_ts
+# Modelling Time Series BTC Prices
-A time series analysis of BTC prices, using SARIMA and GARCH modelling
+A detailed time series analysis of BTC prices, using SARIMA and GARCH modelling.